24 Sussex Drive: History

+In 1975, Pierre Trudeau added an indoor swimming pool in separate building on the grounds of 24 Sussex Drive.

+In the 1990s, the house started to show signs of decay.
+In 2023, the house was stripped of its furnishings, leaving it as an empty shell.

+Prime minister's residence

-After several years of uncertainty, the government decided in 1950 to refurbish the property as a residence for the prime minister, the renovations costing just over $500,000.
-Previous prime ministers lived at a variety of locations around Ottawa: Wilfrid Laurier and William Lyon Mackenzie King, for instance, lived at Laurier House in Sandy Hill.
+Before Louis St. Laurent, prime ministers lived at a variety of locations around Ottawa: Wilfrid Laurier and William Lyon Mackenzie King, for instance, lived at Laurier House in Sandy Hill.
 Laurier House was willed to the Crown upon Mackenzie King's death in 1950 and was thus also available for designation as the prime minister's official residence at the time.

-Louis St. Laurent was the first to take up residence at 24 Sussex Drive in 1951.
-Since then, every prime minister has resided at 24 Sussex for the duration of their times in office, with two exceptions.
-Kim Campbell resided at Harrington Lake during her brief term, as her predecessor Brian Mulroney remained at 24 Sussex temporarily (despite having resigned as prime minister, as per agreement with Campbell) pending renovations of his Montreal home; Campbell's government was defeated in the 1993 Canadian federal election on 25 October 1993 (had Campbell won that election then she would have moved into 24 Sussex).
-Although it was his childhood home when his father was Prime Minister, Justin Trudeau had opted to reside at Rideau Cottage, pending a review of work needed to repair 24 Sussex which was in poor condition.
+Louis St. Laurent was the first prime minister to take up residence at 24 Sussex Drive in 1951.
+Since then, until 2015, every prime minister resided at 24 Sussex for the duration of their times in office, with one exception; Kim Campbell resided at Harrington Lake during her brief term, as her predecessor Brian Mulroney remained at 24 Sussex temporarily (despite having resigned as prime minister, as per agreement with Campbell) pending renovations of his Montreal home; Campbell's government was defeated in the 1993 election on October 25 (had Campbell continued in office then she would have moved into 24 Sussex).
+Stephen Harper is the most recent prime minister to have resided at 24 Sussex Drive, leaving in 2015.
+Although it was his childhood home when his father was Prime Minister, in 2015 Justin Trudeau opted to reside at Rideau Cottage, pending a review of work needed to repair 24 Sussex.
+Upon taking office as Prime Minister in 2025, Mark Carney has also resided at Rideau Cottage.
+The residence has been described as "uninhabitable" by officials.